relativitydev/relativity-import-samples/README.md

         Install-Package Import.Service.SDK

 ## Import.Service.SDK.Models ###
-Import.Service.SDK.Models is a NET library that contains contract models for API and [builders](#builders) which help user to prepare payloads in correct and consistent way.
+Import.Service.SDK.Models is a .NET library that contains contract models for API and [builders](#builders) which help user to prepare payloads in correct and consistent way.
 Import.Service.SDK.Models targets .NET Standard 2.0.
 The NuGet package also includes direct targets for .NET Framework 4.6.2
 <br/>
 **NOTE:**